keeneyetact/retroBoard/README.md

 ## Roadmap

-* Persistence: Improve by using MongoDB (or not, this is still in debate)
+* Persistence: Improve by using a dependency-less MongoDB clone (NeDB for instance)
 * Add more languages
+* Use ES7 decorators
+* Changing the logic for the Like and Unlike buttons

 ## Versions history